JadeChan03/stock_dashboard/README.md

    - Prometheus on port 9090
    - Grafana on port 3000

-   > - To stop and remove all containers and networks created by Compose, use this clean up command.
-Add `-v` at the end to delete volumes as well, otherwise, the Grafana volume will persist. `docker-compose down`
+   > - To stop and remove all containers and networks created by Compose, use this clean up command `docker-compose down`.
+Add `-v` at the end to delete volumes as well, otherwise, the Grafana volume will persist.

 4. **Access the Dashboards**